The force-free twisted magnetosphere of a neutron star: Results and discussion

 The magnetic energy of the current-free (vacuum) solution, with $P$ given as in equation (\ref{P_combined}) and $T=0$, is (cf.\ equation \ref{energy_vacuum2}) \beq {E}_{\rm vac} = \frac{w^2}{3} + \frac{6(1-w)^2}{5} \ , \enq in the units listed in Table \ref{table_dimensions}.
 In particular, for a pure dipole ($w=1$) this gives $1/3$, and for $w=0.5$ it gives $23/60$.
 We can express the energies of the twisted magnetosphere models listed in Table \ref{table_parameters} relative to the energy of the vacuum solution.
 We thus obtain that models A and B contain $18\%$ and $13\%$ more energy than the corresponding vacuum solutions, respectively.

 The {\it twist} is defined as the azimuthal extent of a field line through equation (\ref{twist}).
-Figure \ref{fig_twist} illustrates how the twist of a field line depends on the latitude of the footprint on the stellar surface.
-The total twist increases linearly with the toroidal field strength (which in turn increases with latitude through the $T(P)$ relation), but it also depends (non-linearly) on the line length, which becomes vanishingly small as we approach the equator (for model A) or $\approx 28.5^\circ$ (for model B), corresponding to the maximum of the function $P$ defined in equation (\ref{P_combined}).
-Therefore, the maximum twist is reached for an intermediate angle.
+Figure \ref{fig_twist} shows a projection of field lines on the stellar surface, and illustrates how twist depends on latitude.
+Outside the toroidal region, the twist is zero as there is no toroidal field.
+The twist increases linearly with the toroidal field strength (which increases towards the middle of the toroidal region), but it also depends (non-linearly) on the field line length, which becomes vanishingly small in the same limit.
+Therefore, the maximum twist is reached for an intermediate angle, and then drops back to zero as we approach the equator (for model A) or $\approx 28.5^\circ$ (for model B), corresponding to the maximum of the function $P$ defined in equation (\ref{P_combined}).
 Interestingly, for both models, this maximum twist is similar (1.22 and 1.07 rad, respectively; see Table \ref{table_parameters}).
 In the following sections we extend the discussion about this point.

 The last two quantities listed in Table \ref{table_parameters} are the dipole and quadrupole content of the models.
 For model A, the dipole component at the surface is 1, but the currents in the twisted magnetosphere augment this to $a_1 = 1.22$.
 Similarly, for model B the surface dipole and quadrupole components of $0.5$ each are augmented to $a_1 = 0.699$ and $a_2 = 0.655$, respectively.
 In Figure \ref{fig_multipole} we plot the coefficients $A_l$ of the multipole expansion at $r_{\rm out} = 5$, showing how higher multipoles drop off quickly (as $r^{-l}$).
 We also note that the symmetry of the surface field is preserved, and the magnetospheric currents in model A only generate odd multipolar components.
 Note that the multipole coefficients rescaled to their surface values ($a_l$ defined in equation \ref{multipole_content}) are independent of the radius where the expansion is carried out, as long as it lies beyond the region containing the currents.